Associate Professor of Spanish

 Professor Moody’s current book project, Las Raras: Gendered Aesthetics, Women’s Writing and Intellectual Networks in Spanish-American Modernismo, examines ideas of femininity that were both fundamental to Modernismo’s formation and exclusionary towards women’s active participation in the movement as writers and authors.
 Her study helps to explain why this important literary movement admitted no women writers unconditionally.
 The project explores the formation of the Modernista rhetoric of femininity, and goes on to consider women writers’ strategies to find literary success in spite of that rhetorical system, such as by attacking it directly or by circulating their work outside the movement’s systems of prestige and authority.

 Professor Moody teaches Latin American literature, ranging from the colonial period to the 20th century for undergraduates, and focusing on 1800-1915 at the graduate level.
+She also teaches LAS 401, the capstone course for the LACLS minor.
 She has directed several dissertations.
+At UA she directs the Latin American, Caribbean, and Latinx Studies Program and serves as advisor for that program’s minor.
+She is also Faculty Advisor for Sigma Delta Pi, Beta Alpha chapter.

 Her professional memberships include the Latin American Studies Association, the Modern Language Association, and the American Comparative Literature Association.